peterpot/openath.github.io/finodex_demo.md

 ## 3. Live Recording

-The results of <a href="">this race</a> were captured live, as people crossed the line, using a mobile device.

-This is the experimental portion of our system.
-We handles 4 trial races in February/March for cross country.
-And on 7th and 14th May, we're recording throwing and jumping competitions, under the eyes of an Olympic field judge.
-The data is stored in Orion.

- * <a href="https://opentrack.info/c/"> List all competitions</a>
- * <a href="https://opentrack.info/c/edit/">Create a competition called 'finodex test'</a>
- * <a href="https://opentrack.info/c/edit/">Create a new race</a>
- * Start the race
- * Use the recording/timekeeping functionality
- * Check the race progress
+FIWARE Orion lets us record data on a massive scale.
+Matches on the same Saturday all over Europe, with dozens of volunteers.

-### 4. Throwing and long jump competitions
+### 3A.
+Throwing and long jump competitions - "Internet of Throws"

-Field events (throws and jumps) are hard to follow unless you are competing.
+Throwing and horizontal jumps are hard to follow, unless you are competing.
-It's hard to keep up with who is in the lead.
-We're going to give everyone a TV-like experience.
+It's hard to keep track of who is in the lead, or where your friend (or child!) is until it's over.
+We're going to give everyone a TV-like experience and get the results out quickly.

+This is a first step towards a full track and field management system, recording all event types and doing live match scores.

 <div class="row finodex">
 	<div class="col-sm-3">